DevPik Logo

 DNS Lookup

-Query DNS records for any domain — A, AAAA, CNAME, MX, TXT, NS, and SOA.
+Query live DNS records for any domain — A, AAAA, CNAME, MX, TXT, NS, SOA, CAA — with TTLs.
+Perfect for verifying deploys, SPF/DKIM/DMARC email records, and debugging propagation issues.

 How to Use DNS Lookup